cds-snc/covid-alert-app/test-gallery/README.md

 #### --latest flag

-be able to pass a `--latest` flag to visual-diff that automatically grabs the two most recent  `*.html` files or folders from `/artifacts`, would be very convenient.
-That would mean sorting through the files and folders, and getting the lastest couple by "most recently created" date.
+be able to pass a `--latest` flag to visual-diff that automatically grabs the two most recent  `*.html` files `/artifacts`, would be very convenient.
+That would mean sorting through the files, and getting the lastest couple by "most recently created" date.